-- Belief that confidentiality may have been breached by staff; any issues concerning data breaches are treated as complaints. - Extended family members seeking to make complaints on behalf of children and parents without submitting any evidence that the relevant person agrees with this action.
-These are considered on a case by case basis to determine what responses can be offered. - Complaints from several years ago, which could have been submitted much earlier.
-Although the Local Authority is able to determine that it will not look into these, investigation may be valuable to both the complainant and the Authority. - Matters which are either before the Court or which could be resolved in the Courts. - Disputes within families where it may be advantageous to one party to involve the Local Authority, but where the Local Authority believes it has no grounds to intervene.

-- Complaints which seek to dissuade the Local Authority from completing its statutory duties. - Where clarity about the position of the Local Authority is sought. - Information may be logged as a formal complaint, if it is apparent that a complaint might be made, while enquiries are made until a formal complaint is received.
+- Unhappiness that the Local Authority has not followed a specific course of action. - Extended family members seeking to make complaints on behalf of children and parents without submitting any evidence that the relevant person agrees with this action.
+These are considered on a case by case basis to determine what responses can be offered. - Complaints which have been presented previously. - Matters which are either before the Court or which could be resolved in the Courts. - Disputes within families where it may be advantageous to one party to involve the Local Authority, but where the Local Authority believes it has no grounds to intervene. - Complaints which seek to dissuade the Local Authority from completing its statutory duties. - Complaints about incidents where the Local Authority has no control or prior involvement. - Complaints which are in fact requests for a service that are being considered and sometimes have not been previously presented. - Sometimes people are very clear that they do not want to make a complaint yet, but do want their issue resolved. - Sometimes people do not give any contact details for a response to be provided.